|Length||11.5 miles (18.5 km) to Kingston, many options to shorten and lengthen|

-- Bear left at the next junction to stay on the High Street umtil you reach the war memorial and the start of the common.
+- Bear left at the next junction to stay on the High Street until you reach the war memorial and the start of the common.

-- Head west across open ground, just to the north of the pond, towards Cannizaro Park (pretty formal gardens, free).
+- Head west across open ground, just to the north of the pond, towards Cannizaro Park (pretty formal gardens, a little faded, free).
 The entrance is just to the right of Cannizaro House Hotel.
 The hotel is a good place for tea (expensive but recommended), but not if you've muddy feet.

 - To visit Southside House: The north-south road on the edge of the common is West Side Common road.
 Go south (left if comming from Wimbledon) for 400 metres, and just round the bend is the recommended Southside House (small fee, need to book guided tour in advance).
 Opposite are 2 nice pubs, the Crooked Billet and the Hand in the Hand

 - After visiting the gardens, head north along West Side Common Road (comming out of the gardens, turn left), with the common on your right.

 - Along the first left (Camp Road) is the Fox and Grapes pub (very highly recommended - you will have to book for Sunday lunch).